 - negotiation domains (additive linear, non-linear, and so on), and

 - preference profiles

-Originially, the competition focussed on the area bilateral multi-issue closed negotiation.
-Over the years the competition addresses various topics: varying the number of negotiators, varying the complexity of the negotiation domains (additive linear versus non-linear), multi-thread and iterated negotiations with the same set of opponents, specialised negotiations for the Diplomacy Game, and negotiating against humans.
+Originally, the competition focused on the area bilateral multi-issue closed negotiation.
+Over the years the competition addresses various topics: varying the number of negotiators, varying the complexity of the negotiation domains (additive linear versus non-linear), multi-thread and iterated negotiations with the same set of opponents, specialized negotiations for the Diplomacy Game, and negotiating against humans.
 The topics of upcoming challenges is determined by the research community.
-The meeting during which the results are presented is used to gather opinions, decisions on the topics are finalised through emails and polls.
+The meeting during which the results are presented is used to gather opinions, decisions on the topics are finalized through emails and polls.

 To support the competition and our research aims, we developed GENIUS, which enables comparison over the years, and provides a repository of negotiating agents, negotiation protocols, negotiation domains and preference profiles.

 The results of past competitions can be found on their respective pages, and are reported and discussed in publications.
 Unless explicitly mentioned otherwise, all competitions use the GENIUS framework.